Marsh Restoration and Estuary Expansion - Unocal Proposal

 Water Quality

 Untreated stormwater is considered one of the principal problems for Puget Sound health.
-Intercepting and treating stormwater from SR104 can help reduce the impact that Edmonds has on the water quality of the sound.
+Intercepting and treating stormwater from SR104 can help reduce the impact that Edmonds has on Sound water quality.

 Estuaries also have more general water quality benefits.
 They help filter and settle out pollutants and nutrients.